Jason2Brownlee/blog/content/posts/all-our-eyes.md

 **Back Cover Author Info:**

 > J. D. Brownlee never planned to publish this book.
 A reluctant publisher known for technical guides, Brownlee was pulled into the Jindee mystery when an anonymous researcher—known only as ResearcherB—sent him a manuscript.
-Compiled from the archived blog posts of journalism student Evan Marshall and the investigative notes of the JindeeMystery wiki contributors**, the document unravelled a chilling tale Brownlee couldn't ignore.
+Compiled from the archived blog posts of journalism student Evan Marshall and the investigative notes of the JindeeMystery wiki contributors, the document unravelled a chilling tale Brownlee couldn't ignore.

 It was a lot of fun to write and I learned a lot.